• Skip to primary navigation

 • Preheat oven to 450 degrees Fahrenheit.

 • In a medium sauce pan, over low heat, slowly warm the cream.
-Add ¼ tsp. each of salt, pepper, and garlic.
+Add ¼ tsp. each of salt, pepper, and minced garlic.
 When the cream is warm, add the cheese ½ C at a time, stirring until melted each time.
 When all of the cheese is completely melted, remove from heat and set aside.

 • Grease the bottom and sides of skillet.
 Line the bottom of the skillet with one of the pre-made crusts.